fongsean/questionnaire_track_fhir_in_qh/README.md

 ## Description

 This track explores how FHIR Questionnaires and the Structured Data Capture (SDC) specification can be used to streamline the collection and exchange of clinical data across health systems.
-In this track you will be:
+In this track you will:

 - Gain an understanding of the architecture for deployment of forms and how they can be used in a user-facing setting
 - Explore example implementations, including: